kdegraaf/kdegraaf.github.io/recruiters.md

 ## Must-haves

-* 100% remote.
+* 100% remote for now.
 When COVID is completely over, I'd consider a small amount of travel.
 * Direct FTE placement.
 I'm not interested in third-party consultancy or contract-to-hire.
 * Slack.
 Sorry, but HipChat, Teams, RocketChat and IRC don't count.
 * Company-provided Mac or Linux laptop, or permission to use my own.